bolt/docs/docs/templates/building-templates.md

 <a href="http://twig.sensiolabs.org/doc/templates.html#template-inheritance">Template Inheritance</a>
 if you prefer. </p>

-By default, Bolt creates links to single pages based on the contenttypes, and it uses a template based on its name.
-For instance, if your site has a contenttype `foos`, a single record in that contenttype will be available under
+By default, Bolt creates links to single pages based on the ContentTypes, and it uses a template based on its name.
+For instance, if your site has a ContentType `foos`, a single record in that ContentType will be available under
 <a>domain.com/foo/slug-of-record</a>, where `slug-of-record` is the slugified
 version of the title.
 Bolt will try to use `foo.twig` as the template to render the page.
-You can change this by either defining another template in `contenttypes.yml`, or using a 'template select' field in the contenttype.
+You can change this by either defining another template in `contenttypes.yml`, or using a 'template select' field in the ContentType.
 More information about this can be found in the chapter [Working with Content and Content types](/contenttypes-and-records).